 The severity of withdrawal symptoms is also dependent on the age of the heroin user.
 Additionally, withdrawal symptoms can be more intense if there are other substances that are being abused and if there are underlying physical and/or mental illnesses.

 Heroin is a short-acting opioid.
 This means that the drug takes effect rapidly, but it also leaves the bloodstream in a relatively quick fashion.
-When someone quits heroin, they can experience withdrawal symptoms within 6-12 hours after their last dose.
+When someone quits heroin, they can experience withdrawal symptoms within 6-12 hours after their last dose, but the exact timeline of heroin withdrawal varies from one person to the next.
 The first wave of withdrawal symptoms will peak on the average of 2-3 days and are mostly physical in nature.
 The most common symptoms can include the following:

 Once the first wave of symptoms subsides, a second and more intense wave of symptoms will appear.
 These symptoms usually will last on average between 1-2 weeks and can include the following: